🔍 공개 퀴즈 검색

 1. Why does this MAKE SENSE logically? ✓

-2. How do I feel?
+2. How do I feel about this topic?

-3. Who is speaking?
+3. Who is the speaker or author?

-4. What's the story?
+4. What's the story behind this?

 How do you build ethos?